 What will we do with your information?

-We only ever use your personal data with your consent, or to the extent necessary to:
+We use your personal data when you give us your consent, or to the extent necessary to:

 - enter into, or perform, a contract with you;

 - remember your preferences e.g. if you ask not to receive material by email, we will keep a record of this, or

 - rely on our legitimate interests, provided your rights don’t override these, to provide you with information about relevant events, resources and services, by post or email.

 You can withdraw your consent for us to use your personal data at any time by contacting us at firstname.lastname@example.org, or by post at acet UK, Abbey House, Abbey Green, Chester, CH1 2JH, England.

 We will only use your information for the purpose it was collected (or for similar/related purposes).
 When you ask us to contact you, it will be very clear what you are giving consent for e.g. clear opt in tick boxes on a web form.

 Please note that we do not disclose your personal information to third parties to enable them to send you direct marketing.
 However, we may have to disclose some of your information to third parties to process your request, donation, or purchase, for instance in processing a credit card donation (see Third Parties below).

 We employ a variety of technical and organizational measures to keep personal data safe and to prevent unauthorized access, use, or disclosure.
 The information that we hold is stored on a secure server.
 We also use third parties who use encryption and a secure server when you make a donation or purchase via our website.